 Your organization benefits greatly from the swift, conclusive decisions of your board.
-They create policy, clarify direction, and ultimately establish the foundation for forward movement within the organization.
+They create policy, clarify direction, and ultimately establish the foundation for forward movement within the organization at 619 roofing.
 But what happens when the board stalls in their decision-making role?
 How can you help your indecisive board get back on track?

 Every board faces moments of indecision or an issue that is difficult to resolve.
 It is normal for a group of decision-makers to hesitate when facing a risky or challenging situation.
 It is a chronically indecisive board, however, that can endanger the momentum and progress of the organization they are meant to support.

 Boards face indecision for many reasons, from disagreement to lack of clarity or shared concern about the overall mission or purpose of the organization.
 Understanding the reason behind the indecision will help you make effective choices about how to get your board moving forward once more.
 Does the board encourage disagreement and conflict resolution?
 Do they create a space where understanding and clarity are valued?
 Are they side-tracked by the need for a consensus on every issue?

 Once you have identified the reason behind your board’s indecision, use these six tips to help your board gain back their forward momentum:

 - Make sure board members feel comfortable asking questions to gain clarity on an issue.